hong142/MGMT690-Writeup-2/README.md

 **3. Access Control**

 We are going to process images from people's houses, which are sensitive private data, so we must maintain a strict control of data access.
 Instead of giving everyone the login credentials to AWS for direct image uploading, the right of processing data internally will be given to only a small group.
 Pachyderm will make the connection between the user IDs and people with authority, so that we can avoid a large amount of management expense for doing access control manually.
 **4. Compliance & privacy**

 Because of the private feature of our data, we may need to comply with some laws that require records of data usage.
 With the data versioning of pachyderm, we can accurately and easily track changes in our data, analysis and results overtime.
 Additionally, the access control offered by pachyderm helps prevent unnecessary data exposure, protected the privacy.
+### Pachyderm Setup & Interaction
+There are two ways to interact with Pachyderm, one is through Command Line Interface and the other is through its dashboard.
+You can follow the [instruction](http://pachyderm.readthedocs.io/en/latest/getting_started/getting_started.html) to activiate and manage your pachyderm.